Native Hawaiians flock to Las Vegas for affordable living

 Purdy said that his wife wanted to take care of her mother, who began showing signs of dementia.
 Their daughter also got accepted to Kamehameha Schools, a highly selective and relatively affordable private school system that gives admissions preference to students with Hawaiian ancestry.

-The family moved to Kapolei, to share a five-bedroom house with their extended family.
+The family moved to Kapolei, not far from where they once lived, to share a five- bedroom house with their extended family.
 Now that the Purdys have three children, they rent two of the bedrooms.

 “It’s a grind, it’s hard, it’s really expensive,” he said.
 “But I also feel like we’re exactly where we’re supposed to be right now.”